The Ultimate List of Mystery Books for 2024

 and then there were none

+A mysterious person is trying to right the wrongs of the past by luring unsuspecting criminals to a deserted island…and then murdering them one by one.
 But who is the killer?
 Why are they killing?
 And just how long have they been stalking their prey?
 You have to figure out whodunit in this unreliable narrator book.

-Find this book in Unreliable Narrator Book / Best Classic Novels / Historical Mystery Books / Agatha Christie Books in Order / Best Mystery Books / Locked Room Mysteries
+Find this book in: Unreliable Narrator Book / Best Classic Novels / Historical Mystery Books / Agatha Christie Books in Order / Best Mystery Books / Locked Room Mysteries

 Daisy Darker